wesovilabs/beyond/docs/index.md

 ---
 layout: default
 title: Home
-description: "Goa is a Go Library that provides AOP"
+description: "Beyond is a Go Library that provides AOP"
 nav_order: 1
 permalink: /
 ---

 {: .text-green-300}
-# Go Oriented to Aspects (Goa)
+# Go Oriented to Aspects (Beyond)
 {: .fs-9 }

 {: .text-green-200}
 A Go library that will drive you to the AOP paradigm.
 {: .fs-6 .fw-300 }

-[View it on GitHub](https://github.com/wesovilabs/goa){: .btn .fs-5 .mb-4 .mb-md-0 }
+[View it on GitHub](https://github.com/wesovilabs/beyond){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---